For combustion to take place, three things must be present:

 Sand: When sand is added to a fire it removes the oxygen.

 Fire Blankets: Fire blankets can be wrapped around burning objects or people.
 The blanket stops oxygen getting to the flame.

 Carbon dioxide (CO2): Carbon dioxide fire extinguishers are sprayed onto the fire to remove the oxygen.

 Water: Water can be added to fires to remove the heat.
 Water must never be used on an electrical fire or any burning oil.
 Adding water to burning oil will cause the cause the fire to become fiercer.
-Shown below is a picture of what happens when water is added to burning oil in a chip pan:
+Shown below is a picture of what happens when water is added to burning oil in a chip pan (not good!):